altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 Don't die before your seniors do?

 All of these were shallow and lacked weight.
-Hawk didn't prepare the adequate lines in advance.
+Hawk didn't prepare the adequate lines in advance.<br/>

-Holger drew his sword.
+Holger drew his sword.<br/>

 "Follow me!"<br/>

 Even though the enemy outnumbered them, they were still 20 riders.
-If they all took up their lances and charged, there might be a chance for some of them to be saved...
+If they all took up their lances and charged, there might be a chance for some of them to be saved...<br/>

-A man dressed elegantly walked forward from the surrounding barbarians.
+A man dressed elegantly walked forward from the surrounding barbarians.<br/>

-His cloak was made from the skin of a lion.
+His cloak was made from the skin of a lion.<br/>

 "How courageous.
 But there is a thousand of us here.
 I am warning you not to do anything rash."<br/>

-He spoke fluent Germanian.
+He spoke fluent Germanian.<br/>

 "The savage actually..."<br/>